 Any resources you’ve found helpful?

 I’ve been using this mobile app to track pregnancy process and early symptoms, especially during the first months.
 I did order a handful of books that came recommended off Amazon like Bringing Up Bébé, Happiest Baby on the Block, Babywise, and The Expectant Father.
-To be honest, the two books I liked best were the classics: What to Expect When You’re Expecting and What to Expect: The First Year.
+To be honest, I put those books to rest.
+I know many find them helpful, but I just didn’t click with them.
+However, these two classics spoke to me: What to Expect When You’re Expecting and What to Expect: The First Year.
 I felt these two offered practical advice in a positive, reassuring tone.
 When browsing my phone, helpful websites I’ve turned have been What to Expect, The Bump, and BabyCenter.
 I’m also looking forward to taking a hospital tour and labor/delivery class at the hospital soon.
 I’m prepared as one can be, perhaps!

 Favorite beauty products you’re using while pregnant?